• Skip to primary navigation

 Jump to Recipe Print Recipe

-Making dill pickle chips at home is easy and requires only 3 ingredients.
-So if you love potato chips and dill pickles, this dill pickle chips recipe is for you!
+Making dill pickle chips at home is easy and requires only three ingredients.
+So, if you love potato chips and dill pickles, this dill pickle potato chips recipe is for you!

 Dill pickle chips on a plate on the table.

 I love potato chips and dill pickles.
 Recently Paul and I stayed in Flagstaff, Arizona, and ate at one of our favorite restaurants, Shift.
 Shift focuses on bold flavors, a locally driven menu, and artfully composed plates served amidst a casual and approachable ambiance.
-And they have the best pickled french fires I've ever eaten.
-So, I decided to make dill pickle chips at home.
+And they have the best pickled French fries I've ever eaten.
+So, I decided to make dill pickle potato chips at home.
 Not only is this dill pickle chip recipe easy, it only requires 3 simple ingredients.

 Jump to: